zulily/react-datum-datagrid/README.md

 Copy development (.js) or optimized (.min.js) distribution file from (https://github.com/zulily/react-datum-datagrid/tree/master/dist) in with your other vendor js and use a script tag or AMD to load it.

 ## Usage
-Suppose you have a Backbone Collection of Puppy Data such as (http://zulily.github.io/react-datum-datagrid/test/lib/puppyData.js)...
+Suppose you have a Backbone Collection of puppy records such as (http://zulily.github.io/react-datum-datagrid/test/lib/puppyData.js)...

 ```javascript